collective-soundworks/soundworks/README.md

 Here:

-- The `id` parameter corresponds to the `id` attribute of the HTML element in which the content of the module is displayed.
+- The `name` parameter corresponds to the `id` attribute and a class of the HTML element in which the content of the module is displayed (the `view`).
 - The `text` parameter contains the text to display on the screen when the module is displayed.
-- Finally, we set the property `activateAudio` to `true` to enable the sound on iOS devices as well as to start the Web Audio clock (that will be required for the synchronization process).
+- Finally, the property `activateAudio` is set to `true` to enable the sound on iOS devices as well as to start the Web Audio clock (that will be required for the synchronization process).

-*This step is required in almost any scenario you could imagine, at least to activate the Web Audio on iOS devices.*
+**Note:* this step is required in almost any scenario you could imagine, at least to activate the Web Audio on iOS devices.

 ##### Checkin module